 Now to make it stand out, ensure it looks professional.
 It is important to recognize the success of simplicity in digital marketing.
 Avoid creating posts with too much information, even if it means sacrificing a tagline or a logo, so you don’t overwhelm your message or your audience.
-Important aspects to include are an attention grabbing image and title, a picture of the prize, and clearly defined rules to entry.
+Important aspects to include are an attention-grabbing image and title, a picture of the prize, and clearly defined rules to enter.

 Next, decide what type of contest you would like to do.
 First, choose your social media, and then decide which method you want to use.
 A few options are as follows: